pop-os/desktop-icons-ng/README.md

 ## TO-DO

 * Use file events instead of refreshing the whole desktop
-* Remove the desktop window from the window list and the switcher
 * Don't try to execute files with +x if they aren't true executables
 * Use hotkeys for the desktop